-More than 81,000 persons call the community of Kingwood home, and our team at the law office of Stewart Guss often consider the area a second home.
+More than 81,000 persons call the community of Kingwood home, and our team at Stewart J. Guss, Injury Accident Lawyers often consider the area a second home.
 We often travel to Kingwood and work closely with people who live and work there.
 Only about 10 miles away from downtown Houston along Interstate 69, we know that Kingwood provides an idyllic community.
 Its heavily wooded landscape and proximity to Lake Houston have earned it the nickname “the Livable Forest,” due to its residents’ desire to live harmoniously with nature.
 One of Kingwood’s greatest claims to fame is that it was once home to professional boxer and indoor grill-enthusiast George Foreman!

 While we know that Kingwood is a great place to live, we also know it is still located within a large and busy metropolitan area that is known for its traffic problems.
 As such, you might find yourself the victim of a car accident while you are there.